 Alternatively, you can purchase a local SIM card from Globe or Smart at small booths in the arrival hall.
 Staff is friendly and will assist you with activating the service on your phone.
 It’s a lot cheaper than roaming charges, with approx. $6 for 1GB or more valid for 30 days!

 grab, similar to uber, will default your location based on the GPS signal, and offers multiple pick-up points at each terminal.
 At international Terminal 3, the pick-up points are clearly marked bays curbside.
 Look outside to confirm your spot.
 At Philippine Airline’s Terminal 2, pick up is also curbside with multiple pick-up locations.
-At Terminal 1, the pick-up is based on the first letter of your last name.
+At Terminal 1, the pick-up is at the welcome area across the street and based on the first letter of your last name.

 You can select your destination by typing or on a map, with some frequently used destinations showing up prior to typing in. grab generally accepts destinations in the Manila Metro area.
 If you are planning a longer ride into the provinces, like Subic or Baguio, you may not able to use grab as the driver would have to return empty.
 I recommend to hire a car & driver instead prior to your arrival, starting at P2,500 + gas & surcharges by distance.
 If in doubt, head to the grab booth outside and ask for assistance!